loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 ### Node

 Name of the node to be executed.
 In this case, the specified node and all preceding nodes are executed, namely, all nodes that must be executed for generation of its input data.
 The node must not be located in the Supernode.
-If the parameter is not specified, all Batch nodes for which the required settings of the [activation mode](./setting-batch-processing-mode.md) are set must be executed.
+If the parameter is not specified, all Package nodes for which the required settings of the [activation mode](./setting-batch-processing-mode.md) are set must be executed.

 > **Note:** The node name is set when configuring [access modifier](./access-modifier.md).